 Harlan Fiske Stone Moot Court 2018

-Welcome to the 2017-18 Harlan Fiske Stone Moot Court Competition.
-We are very excited about this year's problem which touches on criminal law, constitutional law, statutory interpretation, civil rights, and a host of other legal issues through a timely and unique fact pattern.
+Welcome to the 2018-19 Harlan Fiske Stone Moot Court Competition.
+We are very excited about this year's problem which touches on criminal procedure, constitutional law, and statutory interpretation through a timely and unique fact pattern.

 Please visit our student blog for more information and to view the record.

 About the Harlan Fiske Stone Moot Court Competition

 The Paul, Weiss, Rifkind, Wharton & Garrison Moot Court Program